bakp22/bakp22/README.md

 ## Hi there 👋

- 👨🏻‍💻 My name is Beren Akpinar and I am studying Computer Science and Neuroscience student at Boston University
+ 👨🏻‍💻 My name is Beren Akpinar and I am studying Computer Science and Neuroscience at Boston University

  💡 I am interested in specializing in neurotechnology and pursuing careers in the industry where I can utilize my skills to make innovations in healthcare and beyond.